brohrer/cartographer-paper/README.md

-# ziptie-paper
+# FNC paper

-A white paper describing the Ziptie algorithm, and all the associated files needed to generate it
+A white paper describing the Fuzzy Naive Cartographer algorithm, and all the associated files needed to generate it